xingrucz/Cooperation-Multiplex/README.md

 ## Symbolic Calculation

-The following notebooks perform symbolic derivations and analytical computations appearing in the main text and the SI.
-The numbering "3X" corresponds to the relevant section numbers in the SI.
+These notebooks execute the symbolic derivations and analytical computations presented in the main text and the SI.
+Notebooks indexed 3.X map directly to the corresponding subsections of the SI, while Section_4.ipynb and Section_5.ipynb detail the intricate derivations for those respective SI sections, with further logic documented via internal annotations.

 ### Notebooks